Connecting people to art, art to people

 Sharing skills or interests as a starting point for engagement

 Sharing something with the group you are working with is a great starting point.
 Artists do their greatest work when they do something they truly care about: making art is a very personal thing.
 Engaging people in making art should be the same.
-This common ground can be a million things: from the artist that uses her photography to engage and teach people to the one that uses someone else’s interest to develop a relationship.
+This can involve artists sharing their interests with participants or using the interest of the participant as a starting point to develop a relationship.

 Focus: case studies from CORNERS in Blyth

-In order to complement the theory with real life examples the research focused on three local audience groups that were involved in Corners of Europe in Blyth in different ways: Blyth Academy, who worked with Birdhouse Gallery; NDAS, local connection for Bridging the Silence; and SILX, who was involved on many levels.
+In order to complement the theory with real life examples the research focused on three local audience groups that were involved in Corners of Europe in Blyth in different ways: Blyth Academy, who worked with Birdhouse Gallery; The Northumberland Domestic Abuse Service (NDAS), local connection for Bridging the Silence; and Silx Teen Bar (SILX), who were involved on many levels.

 Birdhouse Gallery is a Corners project developed by theatre director Nedyalko Delchev (Bulgaria) and visual artist Maciej Salamon (Gdansk, Poland).
 It aims to encourage imagination, develop children’s creative ideas, improve their artistic skills and strengthen appreciation for the arts.
 In every location where the project tours, the artists work with a group of children who create miniature art galleries in the shape of birdhouses.